coinflex-exchange/v2/source/includes/_v2_websocket.md

 {
   "event": "cancelorder",
   "submitted": false,
-  "tag": "1",
+  "tag": "456",
   "message": "<errorMessage>",
   "code": "<code>",
-  "timestamp": "1592491473984"
+  "timestamp": "1592491173964",
+  "data": {
+            "marketCode": "BTC-USD-SWAP-LIN",
+            "orderId": "12"
           }
+}
 ```

 Requires an authenticated websocket connection.
-Please also subscribe to the **User Order Channel** to receive push notifications for all message updates in relation to a clients orders (e.g. OrderClosed etc......).
+Please also subscribe to the **User Order Channel** to receive push notifications for all message updates in relation to an account or sub-account (e.g. OrderClosed etc......).

 Parameters | Type | Required | Description
 -------------------------- | -----|--------- | -------------|